 That is, some members are crushing it because they bought in, studied hard and have taken decisive action to change their careers.
 Others have taken some advice and are plodding along more slowly because of personality, life and other things impeding their way, but they nonetheless are keeping in the game and moving along in improving their careers.

 This is not a straight out pitch to join the Art Marketing Mastery Workshop.
 If you investigate and find it worthwhile, then jump in because the lifetime membership and one-time low price will end very soon.
 That said, I as mentioned above, there are many ways to create success.
 For sure, I’ve seen things that surprised because they were done in an unusual way and still got success beyond what I thought was possible.

 The real encouragement here is to do something.
 Find a way out of the rut of a lane you are running in.
 To do that, you probably need to find a mentor.
 Without much difficulty, you can find many different varieties of art marketing and art career gurus offering services out there.

 Check them all out.
 I don’t think there is a bad one.
 Just different takes on what needs to be done to create success.
 Find the one that resonates with you and your plans Then put your head down, nose the grindstone and work the plan until you start seeing success.
 Stick with them.
 They didn’t just make some stuff up because it sounded good.
 They came up with an idea because they have experience and wisdom.

 Don’t let your ego get in the way.
-Don’t think you tried something before and it didn’t work so no need to try it again.
+Don’t think you tried something before and it didn’t work that you need not to try it again.
 If it didn’t work, then be honest with yourself about how much effort you put in it.
 It’s more likely operator failure than the plan being faulty.
-Whatever you do, and whomever you work with, give it a full measure try or you are wasting your time.
+Whatever you do, and whomever you work with, give it a full measure try, or you are wasting your time.